Shankaa/aal-vassist-anblegatt/README.md

 This code includes Asica fall detection that is not part of the Bluetooth SIG GATT standard This device is currently being developed for the purpose of the vAssist project.

+We provide a mechanism to visualize all the remote BLE device on an Activity

 The API is provided in
 aal-vassist-anblegatt/org/aal/vassist/bluetooth/le/gatt
 CAUTION :